Geography of the Federated States of Micronesia: Geography

 Separated from the main islands in southern Pohnpei State are the two islands of Nukuoro and Kapingamarangi.
-They are geographically part of the Micronesia region, but are linguistically and culturally part of the Polynesia region.
+They are geographically part of the Micronesia region, but the population are linguistically and culturally part of the Polynesia region.
 The indigenous languages spoken on these two islands are in the Samoic family of Polynesian languages.

 Location

 The Federated States of Micronesia are an island group in the Caroline Islands Archipelago of the western Pacific Ocean, in the Micronesia sub-region of Oceania.